 How-to Guides - Advanced Qubit Experiments¶

-The following guides are intended to help you learn how to inplement the advanced measurement functionality LabOne Q. Depending on your specific use case and architecture, you will likely wish to modify these experiments and adapt them to your own workflow.
-Please get in touch at email@example.com and we will be happy discuss your application.
+The following guides are intended to help you learn how to implement the advanced measurement functionality LabOne Q. Depending on your specific use case and architecture, you will likely wish to modify these experiments and adapt them to your own workflow.
+Please get in touch at firstname.lastname@example.org and we will be happy discuss your application.

 In the following notebooks, you'll see how you can execute active qubit reset, i.e. active feedback based on real-time measurement of the qubit state.
 The notebooks are for the following instrument combinations: